earowang/earo.me/content/_index.md

 ## About me

 Hi!
-I'm Earo, a `data[c("explorer", "storyteller", "toolmaker")]`.
+I'm Earo, `data[c("explorer", "storyteller", "toolmaker")]`.

-Currently, I work in data analytics at [Canva](https://www.canva.com/careers/data/).

-Previously, I was a lecturer in data science at the University of Auckland.
-My past academic portfolio can be found [here](https://academic.earo.me).
+I currently work as a data scientist in strategy & analysis at [Canva](https://www.canva.com/careers/data/).
+As a former academic, my past academic portfolio can be found [here](https://academic.earo.me).

-Outside of work, I enjoy programming with R, playing tennis and creative indie games, and sipping flat white and G&T.
+Outside of work, I enjoy programming with R, playing tennis and switch games, and sipping flat white and G&T.